vsevex/whixp/README.md

 **Extensions Support**: Extensible architecture supports XMPP protocol extensions.

-**Authentication Mechanisms**: Provides support for various XMPP authentication mechanisms, including **SASL SCRAM** with encryption options such as SHA-1, SHA-256, SHA-384, SHA-512, and Anonymous.
+**Authentication Mechanisms**: Provides support for various XMPP authentication mechanisms, including **SASL SCRAM** with encryption options such as SHA-1, SHA-256, SHA-384, SHA-512, PLAIN and ANONYMOUS.

-> While support for these mechanisms are available, only SHA-1, PLAIN, and SHA-256 have been tested thoroughly.
+> While support for these mechanisms are available, only SHA-1, SHA-256, PLAIN, and ANONYMOUS have been tested thoroughly.

 **Pluggable Architecture**: Build on top of a modular and pluggable architecture.
 You can easily extend and customize Whixp to fit your specific use case.